mpr120/PPT-to-TTS/README.md

 # PPT-to-TTS
-This project converts PPT files to Text-to-Speech.
+This project converts PPT files to Speech.